Tautalatasi Tasi: 2017

 In May, Tasi played for the New South Wales Residents against the Queensland Residents.
 On 5 August, he scored 5 tries in a game for North Sydney against the Wests Tigers at Leichhardt Oval, North Sydney winning the match 42-10.
 On 22 November 2017, Tasi announced on his official Instagram account that after 3 seasons he was leaving Norths and relocating back to Queensland.

-2018 & beyond
+2018 & Beyond

 Tasi spent the 2018 playing Queensland Premier Rugby for Souths, alongside Reds & Wallabies discards Quade Cooper & Karmichael Hunt, his performances for the premier grade side earned him a spot in the Brisbane City NRC squad for 2018.

 Tasi then joined the Rebels in 2019 with Cooper as an extended pre-season squad member, making appearances in their pre-season trials and in a mid-season game for a Melbourne XV against Japan A (made up of flow-over Sunvwolves players & rookie test players).
-Tasi moved to Gordon Rugby Club based out of Sydney's North Shore playing in their premier competition, Shute Shield.
+In 2020, Tasi moved to Gordon Rugby Club based out of Sydney's North Shore playing in their premier competition, Shute Shield.
+In the 2021-2022 season, he played for Bond University in Queensland Premier Rugby.
+He then moved to Tokyo Gas Rugby Club for the 2022-2023 season.
+Following this, Tasi moved to the Toronto Arrows in Major League Rugby for the 2023 season.
+After the club took a hiatus following the 2023 season, Tasi signed with the Houston SaberCats for the 2024 season.